 American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government."
-The public has a significant interest in communications sent or received by former HHS Secretary Alex Azar, particularly during the outbreak of COVID-19.
-Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including with whom top federal officials are communicating.
+The public has a significant interest in communications then-congressional liaison Sykes may have had during the 2020 presidential transition period.
+Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including with whom Sykes was speaking during the 2020 presidential transition period.
 American Oversight is committed to transparency and makes the responses agencies provide to FOIA requests publicly available, and the public's understanding of the government's activities would be enhanced through American Oversight's analysis and publication of these records.